b7w/bviewer/docs/ref/architecture.rst

 .. index:: Image storage

 | Application does not have any image/video upload system.
-  Because from another hand complex file manager needed.
+  Because complex file manager needed.
+For me - I'm already have image library mounted to the server.
-  For me - I'm already have image library mounted to the server, and I'm not want to copy past and store twice.
+  And I'm not want to copy past and store it twice.

 | So app need only some :ref:`folder <CONF_VIEWER_STORAGE_PATH>` where images stored.
   Each user can have *home* parameter that defines relative path of his root folder from main storage path.